AuroraWright/SafeA9LHInstaller/README.md

 For other details about the program, refer to the [GBATemp thread](http://gbatemp.net/threads/safea9lhinstaller.419577/).

 **Credits:**

+* delebile for his A9LH implementation
+* Everyone in #cakey
-delebile for his A9LH implementation, everyone in #cakey, StandardBus for allowing this to happen by hardmodding my consoles.
+* StandardBus for allowing this to happen by hardmodding my consoles
+* Everyone who contributed to the discovery and research of OTPless A9LH

-Code for writing to the screens is from CakesFW.
+Code for writing to the screens is from CakesFW, several other code is from Luma3DS.
 Original exploit by plutoo.

 **Licensing:**